I didn’t realize quite how bright this orange broth smoothie was gonna be ’til I started blending it up. It really is electric!

 - Pinch of ground black pepper, optional, omit for AIP elimination phase

 BLEND: Add all of the ingredients to a blender and blend until smooth.
-If your broth isn’t frozen, you might want to add a couple cubes of ice to further chill the orange broth smoothie to your liking.
+If your broth isn’t frozen, you might want to add a couple cubes of ice to further chill to your liking.
 Will keep in the fridge for 2 days; store it in a jar or bottle with a lid so that you can give it a good shake before drinking!

 The final flavor of the broth smoothie will depend on the flavor of your broth.
 I prefer to make these with chicken or pork broth as they’re more mild & to use a broth that isn’t strongly flavored or highly salted.